Sneh Rana (cricketer)

-Sneh Rana (born 18 February 1994) is an Indian cricketer, who currently plays for Railways and India as a right-arm off break bowler and right-handed batter.
+Sneh Rana (born 18 February 1994) is an Indian international cricketer.
+She plays for the women's national team as a right-arm off break bowler and a right-handed batter.
+Rana represents Railways in domestic cricket and Royal Challengers Bengaluru in the Women's Premier League.
+She was part of the Indian team that won the 2025 Women's Cricket World Cup and 2022 Women's Asia Cup.

-Early life and background
+Early life

 Rana hails from Sinaula, on the outskirts of Dehradun.
 Her father was a farmer.

 International career

 She made her Women's One Day International and Women's Twenty20 International debuts against Sri Lanka in 2014.

 After a knee injury in 2016, she was side-lined from the national team, and would not play international cricket for another five years.
 During this period, she played domestic cricket, and also played for India B.

 In May 2021, she was named in India's Test squad for their one-off match against the England women's cricket team.
-Rana made her Test debut on 16 June 2021, for India against England.
+Rana made her Test debut against England on 16 June 2021.

 In January 2022, she was named in India's team for the 2022 Women's Cricket World Cup in New Zealand.
 In July 2022, she was named in India's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

+During the one-off Test against South Africa Women at Chepauk in 2024, Rana took maiden five-wicket haul and became the second woman spinner and first from India to take a ten-wicket haul in Test cricket.

+Rana took her first five-wicket haul in ODIs against South Africa during the Tri-Series on 29 April 2025.